-A very recent poll indicated that 74% of Americans are in favor of ending oil subsidies to companies like Exxon-Mobil and Chevron, oil industry giants who are reporting record profits as the price of gasoline soars.
-Yet on May 17, 2011 and then again on March 29 of this year, the Senate rejected a bill which would have accomplished just that.
+Polls indicate that 74% of Americans are in favor of ending oil subsidies to companies like Exxon-Mobil and Chevron, oil industry giants who are reporting record profits as the price of gasoline soars.
+Yet on May 17, 2011 and then again on March 29 of 2012, the Senate rejected a bill which would have accomplished just that.

-A CNN poll on what has been termed the Buffett Rule showed that 72% of Americans favored its passage.
+A CNN poll in 2012 on what was termed the Buffett Rule showed that 72% of Americans favored its passage.
 The Buffett Rule raised the prospects of a more equitable tax rate on the rich.
-Yet it also was just defeated in the Senate.
+Yet it also was defeated in the Senate.

 Polls also indicate that 76% of Americans are sick of the Pentagon spending tax dollars on military systems it doesn’t need.
 The bloated defense budget, the ongoing ground wars all over the globe, the vaporous war on terror, and vast untold sums spent of surveillance and intelligence gathering, now suck up over 50% of all of the money the government receives from taxpayers and borrows from countries all over the world.
 Yet there is no end in sight to out-of-control defense spending.

-While polling is not 100% accurate, as the above examples demonstrate, there are some polling results which make it patently clear what the American people are thinking.
+While polling is not 100% accurate, as the above examples demonstrate, it’s patently clear what the American people are thinking.
 Yet our elected officials defiantly vote against the overwhelming tide of public opinion.

 It is quite obvious our political representatives are not listening.
 They don’t represent us.
 Across the board on too many key issues, their voting records do not reflect the stated will of the people.